-This is definitely one of the best, if not, the best song The Smiths have done.
-It's amazing rhythmically, melodically, lyrically, and Morrissey's vocals are unlike I've ever heard before.
-It's such and intense and captivating song.
+This is definitely one of the best, if not the best, song The Smiths have done.
+It's amazing rhythmically, melodically, lyrically, and Morrissey's vocals are unlike anything I've ever heard before.
+It's such an intense and captivating song.
 One of the best ever.

 This should be in the top three with There Is A Light That Never Goes Out and How Soon Is Now.
 The riff that flows all the way through is just so memorable, I would be able to identify it anywhere just from the guitar.

 This is their best song and maybe even the best song ever.
 The lyrics are captivating, the riff is memorable, and his voice is mysterious.

 Despite the fact that prepubescent girls and wannabe hipsters now flock around this song, it still resonates with me.
 I never grow tired of hearing it, no matter how many times it gets played now.
 Yes, Perks was a good movie.
 However, Charlie is not someone to emulate.
 Choose to like the song because it's a good song, not because Charlie liked the song.

 This song has helped me through so much.
 It's beautiful and perfect in every way.

 I think that this song is one of the most beautiful things I've ever heard.